Do you want to write a novel but are unsure how to write good fiction? Let's look at the skills you need to do it well.

 1. Terrible Structure

 The book had a terrible structure due to lack of planning.
 It dragged in some places and covered too much too fast at others.
+I didn't advance plot in a way that made sense.

 I was so occupied with filling a blank page that I never thought about structure.
 This was a huge problem.